intel/xpumanager/xpumd/README.md

 ### Device info exporter

-The XPUM daemon implements a custom exporter that exposes GPU health information.
+The XPUM daemon implements a custom exporter that exposes GPU capability and health information.
 It serves a custom gRPC API at local Unix socket (`/run/xpumd/intelxpuinfo.sock` by default).

 The device info exporter is enabled by the default configuration file ([`config-example.yaml`](config-example.yaml)) and the [Helm chart](charts/xpumd/README.md).